 The College of Graduate Studies should be contacted for all matters concerning readmission.

 A previously enrolled student may reapply online on our website (http://www.mtsu.edu/graduate/apply.php).
-A readmission application is required from any student who missed more than one
+A readmission application is required from any student who missed one semester

 students, readmission is granted at the discretion of the graduate dean and is subject

 to space limitations with degree-seeking students given preference.